CottageLabs/finance/README.md

     touch local.cfg

 Then you can override any config values that you need to.
+See Configuration section below for those.

 Then, start your app with

     python service/web.py

+**Note the application will try to connect to the database at this point, and will try to create the database if it does not exist.**

 If you want to specify your own root config file, you can use